yd776/Scrapping_google_scholar/README.md

 ## updates on 02/11/22
 Automated the search function now search can be just done by uploading a csv file containig all the unique email ids

+## updates on 03/11/22
+Dowloads all the scholars details automatically and stores them in a csv file